wurunduk/crashday-center/source/_posts/file-types.md

 ## .amb Ambience

+path: `content/ambience/`

 Ambience files are used by the game to change weather.
 In general it is a way to change how light, reflections and sounds work in the level.
 Here is a cleaned up version of CD's `day.amb`

 ```
-PropsFX-Ambience-File   # every amb file has to start with that line
+PropsFX-Ambience-File   # defines a start of an .amb file
 -                       # name of ambience (overwritten by localized data for default ambiences)
 ambience/day		# texture set for the ambience (lut, background, skybox, sun).
 First part is the folder name inside textures folder, second is the start of the file name the game will look for(day_bg, day_lut etc.)
 219 186 149 		# sun color